 Another sci-fi series I have loved is Fringe, with its enthralling mix of weird science, parallel universes, time travel and shifting timelines.
 At least Fringe was allowed to come to a satisfying conclusion, but as I reflected on it, I realised that there was a logical flaw in how that conclusion had come about.
 This time, while I didn’t feel the need to re-write what I had seen on screen, I needed to work out a back-story that would overcome that logical flaw, which I set out in On the Fringe.
 As this article begins by recounting the series’ intricate plot, it might also be helpful to anyone who’s watched Fringe and left it feeling a bit confused.

-If you have friends who are fans of Ringer, Star Trek or Fringe, or might enjoy a gay rom com, please share this roundup with them.
+If you have friends who are fans of Ringer, Star Trek or Fringe, or might enjoy a gay rom com, please share this post with them.

 You and your friends will be more than welcome to visit me at paulinemontagna.com.au and you can keep up with any new developments on my website, and receive special announcements and offers by subscribing to my email list.
 You can also follow me on Facebook and Goodreads.
 And, of course, you can purchase my books from my store on Smashwords.